winstvn/poe-autoflask/README.md

 How do I run it?
 ----
-Download and install AutoHotKey from [their website.](https://www.autohotkey.com/) (current version)
-Then, clone or download the ahk file from this repo and run `autoflask.ahk`.
+Download and install the current version of AutoHotKey from [their website.](https://www.autohotkey.com/) Then, clone or download the `autoflask.ahk` file from this repo and run.

 OR